wdporter/i-am-that-vuepress/28-all-suffering-is-born-of-desire/readme.md

 **M:**&ensp;How did you come to your present state?

 **Q:**&ensp;Sri Ramana Maharshi’s teachings have put me on my way.
-Then I met one Douglas Harding who helped me by showing me how to work on the ‘Who Am I ?’
+Then I met one Douglas Harding, who helped me by showing me how to work on the ‘Who am I?’.

 **M:**&ensp;Was it sudden or gradual?

 **Q:**&ensp;It was quite sudden.
 Like something quite forgotten, coming back into one’s mind.
 Or, like a sudden flash of understanding.
-“How simple”, I said, “How simple.
-I’m not what I thought I am!
-I’m neither the perceived nor the perceiver; I‘m the perceiving only”.
+“How simple”, I said.
+“How simple; I’m not what I thought I am!
+I’m neither the perceived nor the perceiver; I’m the perceiving only”.

 **M:**&ensp;Not even the perceiving, but that which makes all this possible.